 🥕 Increasing landing page conversions with our video for Scrathpay startup

-At Blue Carrot, we strive to create video animation for any business purpose and any target audience.
+At Blue Carrot, we strive to create custom whiteboard animation for any business purpose and any target audience.
 We know how to work with video for Millennials, what video tools to use, and how to keep their attention with video content.
 Take a look at some of our work!

 Handle – is a platform that connects all your social networks in one place so that people can reach you.
 It was an explainer video where we: